Shaiza-10000/Spatial-Transcritopmics-Analysis/Analysis-of-Visium-Fluroscence-Data/README.md

 # Visium Fluorescence Image Analysis with Squidpy

 This notebook extends the standard spatial transcriptomics workflow by bringing **fluorescence image data** into the analysis alongside gene expression.
-Instead of treating the tissue image as a passive background, it actively extracts quantitative features from it — cell counts, intensity patterns, texture — and asks whether those image-derived features tell the same biological story as the gene expression clusters.
+Instead of treating the tissue image as a passive background, it actively extracts quantitative features from it like cell counts, intensity patterns, textures and asks whether those image-derived features tell the same biological story as the gene expression clusters.

 The key question this notebook answers: **can you recover biologically meaningful tissue structure from the image alone, without looking at any gene expression data?**